 Lebanon's current judicial system has been in place since the country's independence, but this longevity belies the judiciary's manifold weaknesses.
+At the very least, we have realized that independence does not necessarily mean sovereignty, and the first step to sovereignty is a strong and independent judiciary.
 The main points of concern are over weak independence and inefficiency of the judiciary, especially in the time lag on judgments achieved in judicial proceedings.
 A key demand in this regard is the strengthening of judicial independence.
+According to the Arab Barometer (2019), 91% of Lebanese citizens report corruption on the institutional and administrative levels as a problem.
 Another aspect of concern is that confessional considerations have influenced the judicial selection process.
 Military conflicts in Lebanon in the second half of the 20th century affected the political system and the independence of the judiciary, eroding citizens' confidence in both.
 Critics of the judicial system in civil society cite interference in the courts, particularly internal interference by judges in the Higher Judicial Council (HJC), as "commonplace."
 These critics argue that every citizen needs to feel protected by the courts, regardless of their sect or standing in society.
 The current system does not provide this guarantee.
+In the wake of the failure of the nomination process of independent and competent judges, it has become imperative to guarantee judiciary independence.